 Only nurses who declare a compact state as their primary state of residence may be eligible for a multistate license.

 As a resident of a noncompact state, a nurse may apply for a license by endorsement in a compact state, however, eligibility will be limited to a single state license that is valid in that state only.

 As a resident of a noncompact state, a nurse can have as many single-state licenses as they wish.

 For compact purposes, primary state of residence is not related to property ownership in a given state.
 It is about your legal residency status.
 Everyone has legal documents such as a driver’s license, voter’s card, federal income tax return, military form no. 2058, or W2 form from the primary state of residence (PSOR).
 If a nurse’s PSOR is a compact state, that nurse may be eligible for a multistate (compact) license.
 If a nurse cannot declare a compact state as his/her PSOR, that nurse is not eligible for a compact license.
 They may apply for a single state license in any state where they wish to practice.

-AL, AZ, AR, CO, DE, FL, GA, ID, IN, IA, KS, KY, LA, ME, MD, MS, MO, MT, NE, NH, NJ, NM, NC, ND, OK, SC, SD, TN, TX, UT, VA, WV, WI, WY
+AL, AZ, AR, CO, DE, FL, GA, ID, IN, IA, KS, KY, LA, ME, MD, MS, MO, MT, NE, NH, NJ, NM, NC, ND, OH, OK, SC, SD, TN, TX, UT, VA, WV, WI, WY

 Guam: Allowing nurses who hold active, unencumbered, multi-state licenses issued by Nurse Licensure Compact member states to practice in Guam under their multi-state licenses.